 Often the TTFB is then three times as good.
 However, the better server does not have such a strong effect on the overall speed.
 In such a case, the only thing that helps is to take care of the website optimization.
 That it is due to a slow server was at least excluded.
 Therefore the statement remains:

 "The best performance comparison is to try the new provider yourself."

 WordPress hosting performance comparison - A few customer examples

 Fortunately, in times of social media, there are more and more providers who can keep their promises.
-So here are a few examples of customers who have made and published Migration a performance comparison.
-Many of them have also become recommendations and participate in our Affiliate program to receive commissions for their recommendations.
+So here are a few examples of customers who have made and published a performance comparison after their migration.
+Many of them have also become supporters and participate in our Affiliate program to receive commissions for their recommendations.

-- WP Engine vs. RAIDBOXES: Same speed at half the price
+- WP Engine vs. RAIDBOXES : Same speed at half price

-- RAIDBOXES less than 500 milliseconds: 500 ms for complex landing page content
+- RAIDBOXES under 500 milliseconds: 500 ms for complex landing page content

 The following providers have also seen performance improvements with at least a doubling of the loading time in recent times: host Europe, DomainFactory, Siteground, 1&1 and Amazon Web Services (AWS).